1 dead, several injured after 18-wheeler crashed into Texas Department of Public Safety office, driver arrested - KESQ

 1 dead, several injured after 18-wheeler crashed into Texas Department of Public Safety office, driver arrested

-One person was killed and 14 injured after a stolen 18-wheeler was driven into a Texas Department of Public Safety building in Brenham, according to department regional supervisor A. Gerald Brown.
+(CNN) — A man drove a stolen 18-wheeler into a Texas Department of Public Safety building Friday, killing one person and injuring 13 others, according to local officials.

-The driver of the stolen 18-wheeler was identified as Clenard Parker, 42, from Chapel Hill, law enforcement said in a news conference on Friday.
+The driver of the stolen 18-wheeler was identified as Clenard Parker, 42, from Chappell Hill, law enforcement officials said in a Friday news conference.
 He was uninjured and taken into custody.

-Parker was denied his commercial driver’s license at the Brenham DPS office on Thursday afternoon, according to law enforcement.
+Parker was denied his commercial driver’s license at the Brenham DPS office on Thursday afternoon, according to authorities and was fleeing pursuing deputies at the time of the crash.

+“This is a tragic day for us,” department regional supervisor Gerald Brown said at the news conference.
+“My heart and prayers goes out to the family members of those that are injured, as well as those that are injured.”

+Parker was charged with “three counts of aggravated assault with a deadly weapon causing serious bodily injury, one count of evading arrest or detention causing serious bodily injury, and one count of unauthorized use of a vehicle,” Texas DPS Sgt.
+Justin Ruiz told CNN on Monday.
+The DPS on Thursday filed additional charges, including one for felony murder.

 “We believe this was a criminal act,” Washington County Sheriff Otto Hanak told CNN affiliate KHOU on Friday.